-This article describes how you can contact Leaseweb support, and what information you should provide to ensure that Leaseweb can process your request swiftly and efficiently.
+This article describes how you can contact Leaseweb Customer Care, and what information you should provide to ensure that Leaseweb can process your request swiftly and efficiently.

 Creating a new support ticket

-We offer multiple means to contact LeaseWeb Support.
+We offer multiple ways to contact Leaseweb Support.
 If you have an issue, the best way to contact us is by opening a ticket or starting a live chat via the Leaseweb Customer Portal.
 Alternatively, you may contact Leaseweb Support via email or phone.

 Creating tickets for a specific service